Peano Arithmetic and $\mu$MALL: Linear and classical proof systems for polarized formulas

 \subsection{The \mumall and \mlkp proof systems}

 The \mumall proof system \cite{baelde07lpar,baelde12tocl} for polarized formulas is the one-sided sequent calculus proof system given in Figure~\ref{fig:mumall}.
-The variable $y$ in the $\forall$-introduction rule is an \emph{eigenvariable}: it is restricted to not be free in any formula in the conclusion of that rule.
-The application of a substitution $\theta$ to a signature $\Sigma$ (written $\Sigma\theta$ in the $\neq$ rule in Figure~\ref{fig:mumall}) is the signature that results from removing from $\Sigma$ the variables in the domain of $\theta$ and adding back any variable that is free in the range of $\theta$.
-In the $\neq$-introduction rule, if the terms $t$ and $t'$ are not unifiable, the premise is empty and immediately proves the conclusion.
+The variable $y$ in the $\forall$-introduction rule is an \emph{eigenvariable}: it is restricted from appearing free in any formula in the conclusion of that rule.
+In the $\neq$-introduction rule, if the terms $t$ and $t'$ are not unifiable, the premise is empty and the conclusion follows immediately.

 The choice of using Church's $\lambda$-notation provides an elegant treatment of higher-order substitutions (needed for handling induction invariants) and provides a simple treatment of fixed point expressions and the binding mechanisms used there.
 In particular, we shall assume that formulas in sequents are always treated modulo $\alpha\beta\eta$-conversion.
-We usually display formulas in $\beta\eta$-long normal form when presenting sequents.
+We usually display formulas in $\eta$-long, $\beta$-normal form when presenting sequents.
 Note that formula expressions such as $B~S~\t$ (see Figure~\ref{fig:mumall}) are parsed as $(\cdots((B~S) t_1) \cdots t_n)$ if $\t$ is the list of terms $t_1, \ldots, t_n$.

 If we were working in a two-sided calculus, the $\nu$-rule in Figure~\ref{fig:mumall} would split into the two rules